Sessions

 Every time the trainer saves weights, Loops creates a checkpoint identified by abt://loops:<run_id>/(weights|sampler_weights)/<checkpoint_name> URI.
 The URI encodes the run ID, the checkpoint target (trainer weights or sampler weights), and the checkpoint name, for example, bt://loops:k4q95w5/weights/step-100.
 You pass this URI to create a trainer or sampler server from a prior checkpoint, or to deploy weights to inference.

 Checkpoints are stored as folders on disk, not as single archives.
 Listing checkpoint files returns a paginated response of presigned URLs, one URL per file in the folder, controlled by page_size and page_token query parameters.
 This differs from Tinker’s single-archive download shape: Tinker returns one URL you download and unpack; Loops returns a page of per-file URLs you fetch individually.
 If your client code unpacks a Tinker archive today, you’ll need to adapt it to iterate the paginated file list instead.
-The route is GET /v1/loops/checkpoints/{checkpoint_id}/files, documented in the Loops API overview.
+The route is GET /v1/loops/checkpoints/{checkpoint_id}/files.

 Deployments